Channing Junior School is a happy place to learn

-This core to our curriculum, helping the girls develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
-We guide them to develop morally, socially and culturally fulfilling lives and nurture the ideals of inclusion and tolerance that support a strong spiritual awareness.
+We follow JIGSAW, a progressive and spiral scheme of learning that promotes mindfulness.
+This is core to our curriculum, helping the girls develop the knowledge, skills and attributes they need to manage their lives, now and in the future.
+Throughout each year group, we guide the girls to develop morally, socially and culturally fulfilling lives and nurture the ideals of inclusion and tolerance that support a strong spiritual awareness.

 We provide a stimulating, challenging and exciting environment in which to nurture and encourage musical potential.
-Our comprehensive and systematic curriculum includes all girls learning to play the ukulele and recorder.
-In addition, girls in Years 3 to Year 6 sing in the school choir and the younger girls have the opportunity to take part in a string experience.
+Our comprehensive and systematic curriculum includes all girls learning to play recorder by the end of Year 2.
+In addition, girls in Years 3 to Year 6 sing in the school choir and the younger girls have the opportunity to take part in a string ensemble.
 From Year 3, individual lessons are available on a variety of instruments and there are joint musical ventures with the Senior School, as well as the opportunity to join the various bands, ensembles, groups and choirs at the school.

-The girls enjoy regular PE lessons each week, utilising the extensive sports facilities.
+The girls enjoy PE lessons twice a each week, utilising the extensive sports facilities.
 Initially the curriculum includes field games, movement lessons and dance.
-From Year 3, girls learn to play a variety of sports, including netball, cricket, football, athletics, rounders and basketball; they also swim at a local pool.
+From Year 3, girls learn to play a variety of sports, including: netball, cricket, football, unihoc, athletics, rounders and basketball; they also swim at a local pool.
+From Year 5, girls learn to sail and kayak at a local water sports centre.
 They also have many opportunities to take part in inter-school fixtures and competitions.

 Art & Design Technology (DT)

 These subjects are integrated into the whole curriculum and form excellent cross-curricular links.
 In Art, the girls are inspired by famous artists and paintings, as well as through Art workshops, stories and picture books, and visits to galleries in central London.
-In DT, alongside the skills and techniques, the girls begin to learn the basics of physics and engineering, designing and building projects with gears, levers and circuits.
-In Year 6, the girls also get involved in set design for our Key Stage 2 production.
+In DT, alongside the skills and techniques, the girls begin to learn the basics of physics and engineering, designing and building projects, working to a brief which uses gears, levers and circuits.

-The girls are encouraged to express themselves and develop their confidence through drama, starting with role-play, story-telling, singing and action rhymes through to quoting Shakespeare and reciting ballads.
-They enjoy many opportunities to participate in a range of drama activities from class assemblies, theatre visits and workshops to the very popular school productions.
+The girls are encouraged to express themselves and develop their confidence through Drama, starting with role-play, story-telling, singing and action rhymes, later quoting Shakespeare, enjoying improvisation and reciting ballads.
+The girls enjoy many opportunities to participate in a range of drama activities from class assemblies, theatre visits and workshops to the very popular school productions.